LinkedInLearning/learning-gatsby-3156789/README.md

 # Learning Gatsby
-This is the repository for the LinkedIn Learning course `Learning Gatsby`.
+This is the repository for the LinkedIn Learning course Learning Gatsby.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Learning Gatsby][lil-thumbnail-url]

+Gatsby offers React and WordPress developers a more comprehensive approach to web application development, complete with thorough concerns for accessibility support.
+Gatsby's GraphQL foundations let it extract information from a variety of data sources.
+In this course, instructor Morten Rand-Hendriksen shows you how Gatsby can help you build performance-focused websites.
+Morten steps through setting up Gatsby and breaking down a Gatsby site.
+He explains how to use static pages, static assets, components, and CSS in Gatsby, then dives into plugin options and adding images to a page.
+Morten goes over data in Gatsby, including making a page query, building an advanced GraphQL query, and adding dynamic images.
+After walking you through the process of creating pages dynamically, he shows you how to build the production site and add PWA and offline functionality.
+With each chapter featuring practical challenges and solutions, this course sets you on your way to mastering Gatsby.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.